simmeon/aircraft-stability/README.md

 ### Videos - Steve Brunton
 Steve Brunton has a huge amount of knowledge and explanatory videos with a focus on control.
 I would recommend his [Control Bootcamp](https://www.youtube.com/playlist?list=PLMrJAkhIeNNR20Mz-VpzgfQs5zrYi085m) to help you if it's been a while since you've done control.
 He also has plenty of other maths and control videos if jumping straight into that is a bit much.

+### Videos - Brian Douglas
+Brian Douglas has a lot of really good videos covering a wide range of control theory.
+These are a great way to understand the bigger picture ideas and reasoning without getting lost in the complex mathematics that is often involved in control.
+He has videos on [his own channel](https://www.youtube.com/@BrianBDouglas) and lots more on the MATLAB channel as MATLAB tech talks, such as this series on [state spaces](https://www.youtube.com/playlist?list=PLn8PRpmsu08podBgFw66-IavqU2SqPg_w).

 ### Honorable Mentions
 At this point it feels like there are countless textbooks and references I've used for flight mechanics and control.
 A few more that seem to come up often for me are: